 Taking a divorce to court will definitely require you to have an attorney if you want a fighting chance.
 Family court is complex and has regulations and deadlines that if are not followed correctly can cause some serious issues for you and your case.

 At JacksonWhite, our experienced family law team has the knowledge and understanding of the law to help you through this terrible situation you are facing.
 Having someone who understands your situation and will be your guide an advocate can be priceless.
-Please call us at (480) 418-7896 to schedule your consultation with one of our talented family law attorneys.

 Call the Family Law Team at (480) 467-4348 to discuss your case today.